welcome to our website on behalf of sheriff lemma. this is a banner that when clicked will take you to the homepage

 Elder Crimes

-The Seminole County Sheriff’s Office’s Elder Crimes Unit investigates crimes of abuse, neglect, exploitation and other related incidents involving seniors and vulnerable adults.
+The Seminole County Sheriff’s Office’s Elder Crimes Unit investigates crimes of abuse, neglect and other related incidents involving seniors and vulnerable adults.
 The unit works in conjunction with the Department of Children and Families Adult Protective Services and the Office of the State Attorney to ensure criminal prosecution of these crimes.
-The unit also provides seniors and their caregivers with a multitude of resources to help them in their daily life.
-The Elder Crimes Unit offers and maintains the following programs:
+The Seminole County Elder Crimes Unit provides compassion and resources to the elderly and their families during times of need.
+The Elder Crimes Unit provides and maintains the following programs:

 • RUOK – The Sheriff’s Office will call the vulnerable adult each morning at 7 a.m. to check on their well-being.
 If an answer is not received, a deputy will be dispatched to check on the person.